UCL-NIMH Joint Doctoral Training Program in Neuroscience

 Kyle Jasmin – 2015

-Kyle’s thesis, “Functional brain imaging studies of two-person vocal interaction”, was supervised by Professor Sophie K. Scott at UCL and Alex Martin at NIMH, and was successfully defended in 2015.
-The work used fMRI to investigate speech, language, and social processing in autistic and neurotypical people using novel live interaction paradigms.
-Kyle is now a postdoc with Professor Scott.
-In Summer 2016 he will take up a new postdoctoral position with Dr. Adam Tierney at Birkbeck, University of London, to study the neural basis of speech perception in people with congenital amusia (tone deafness).
+Kyle’s thesis, “Functional brain imaging studies of two-person vocal interaction”, was supervised by Sophie Scott at UCL and Alex Martin at NIMH, and was successfully defended in 2015.
+The work used fMRI to investigate speech, language, and social processing in individuals with autism and controls, using novel real-time social interaction paradigms.
+Since the PhD, he has undertaken 2 postdoc positions, one at UCL that used fMRI to examine perception of non-native speech rhythms, and another at Birkbeck College again that also used fMRI as well as behavioral methods, to examine speech perception in individuals with congenital amusia, a disorder of pitch processing.

-Jasmin, K. M., McGettigan, C., Agnew, Z. K., Josephs, O., Cummins, F., Scott, S. K. (Under review.)
-Cohesion and joint speech – right hemisphere contributions to synchronized vocal production.
+Jasmin, K. M., et al. (2016) Cohesion and joint speech – right hemisphere contributions to synchronized vocal production.
+The Journal of Neuroscience.

 Benjamin Suarez Jimenez - 2016

 Absorbed in such an interesting area and excellent research environment, I applied to the NIMH/UCL Neuroscience program.
-Through this program, I could continue my research at the NIH as well as join the prestigious neuroscience research program at UCL.
-In a collaborative PhD project with Dr. Daniel Pine and Prof Neil Burgess, at UCL, I'm investigating the neural bases of contextual fear.
-Using human brain imaging techniques such as magnetoencephalography (MEG) and functional magnetic resonance imaging (fMRI), I'm studying how the brain responds to aversive stimuli in a virtual environment and the neural mechanisms underlying the development of anxiety disorders.
+Through this program, I finished my Ph.D. in a collaborative project with Drs.
+Daniel Pine, Christian Grillon, and Monique Erns, at the NIMH, and Prof Neil Burgess, at UCL.
+I investigated the neural bases of contextual fear.
+Using functional magnetic resonance imaging (fMRI), I studied how the brain responds to aversive stimuli in a virtual environment and the neural mechanisms underlying the development of anxiety disorders.
+Particularly, I investigated location-specific learning of threat and discrimination within a single environment.